Hyper-Converged Infrastructure like Nutanix and VSAN versus Host Side Caching Software

-The main advantage that hyper-converged infrastructure(HCI) has over traditional converged infrastructure (separate hardware for compute and storage) is that HCI has put high speed storage back in the compute nodes.
-This is also true for Host Side Caching software, with the added benefit that host side caching maintains the flexibility that Converged Infrastructure (CI) always had over HCI, that of being able to scale and do maintenance on compute and storage hardware independently of each other.
+One advantage that Hyper-converged infrastructure(HCI) has over SAN infrastructure is that HCI has put high speed storage back in the hosts.
+This is also true for Host Side Caching software.
+However, unlike HCI, host side caching retains the flexibility that SAN infrastructure has over HCI, of being able to do maintenance on compute and storage hardware independently of each other.